Jarno Parikka

-Jarno Parikka (born 21 July, 1986) is a retired Finnish footballer who played as a striker.
+Jarno Parikka (born 21 July, 1986) is a Finnish retired footballer who played as a striker.

 Parikka was known as a striker who possessed a good footballing brain for bringing his teammates in the game, while having an undeniable eye for the goal.
 His preferred position in the pitch, is playing with another striker and lying in wait just behind him.
 He has been criticized for being somewhat of a lightweight for a striker.

 Biography

 Parikka was born and raised in Vantaa.
 He is a second generation footballer, as his father Jari also played for HJK Helsinki in the 1980s.
 He also played ice hockey for seven years before moving to HJK and choosing football.
 He has also played futsal.

 Club career

 Jarno Parikka got started with football at the age of five, when he joined Korson Palloseura in Vantaa.
 He joined HJK's youth squad in 2000.
 He had played as a midfielder for Korso, but was converted from a midfield role to striker in HJK.
 After three years on the youth team, Parikka made his first appearance for HJK's reserve team Klubi 04 in Kakkonen.
 His season was successful and in the following season, he was promoted to the first team.
 However, he broke his anterior crucial ligament in a pre-season match against FC Inter Turku, and the team lost the whole season in 2005.

 Parikka made his first appearance for senior side at the age of nineteen, when coach Keith Armstrong let him play in the 1–2 away defeat against FC KooTeePee on 21 April, 2006.
 He succeeded in scoring his first goal on 28 June, 2006, in a 3–2 win against TPS.

 In 2007, he made seven goals in the Finnish league cup, which is a shared record with Ari Hjelm and Aleksei Kangaskolkka.
 His final breakthrough came in the season 2008, when he scored 9 league goals.
 In the 2009 season, he is HJK's vice-captain and a regular in the starting eleven.
 His former Finland U-17 coach Jyrki Heliskoski has compared him to Raúl González, as he has many similarities with the Spaniard.

 On 21 January, 2009, Parikka signed a new three-year deal with HJK.
 On 23 November, 2011, after his contract with HJK expired, it was announced that Parikka had signed a 2+1 year-contract with Vaasan Palloseura.
 He scored his first goal for VPS on 22 April, 2012, in a 2−1 home win over newly promoted FC Lahti.

 On 16 December, 2015, HJK announced the return of Parikka to the club on a one-year contract.
 Less than two months later, on 12 February, 2016, Parikka announced his retirement from football after a series of knee injuries.